-With the model looking straight ahead I then use the modelling lights on the strobes to exactly position where the rim falls on the subject.
+With the model looking straight ahead I then use the modelling lights on the strobes to see the exact position where the rim falls on the subject.
 I prefer to have it just highlighting the edges of a persons head, face and shoulders.
 Try not to have the rim light spilling over onto a models nose.
 It's not a huge deal if the light hits the nose during the shoot, as the model moves around, but it's just a personal preference of mine that the light is not hitting the nose during initial setup while the model is looking straight ahead.
 I do this because when I'm shooting a portrait of someone who is looking straight ahead into the camera, I only want to see the exposure from the main light on their face with the rim lights just highlighting the edges of their silhouette.

 In the lighting Diagram, you may have noticed that I used two strip boxes for my rim light.
-I actually prefer to use bare strobes as a rim most of the time.
+I prefer to use bare strobes as a rim most of the time.
 But on the day, the strip boxes were already set up from a previous shoot, so I just went with it.
 I mixed it up a bit during the shoot, bringing the strips in close for some shots for a softer edge and then backing them off for others to give more definition.
-Just be aware that anytime you back a light off, you will have to up it's power to compensate.
+Just be aware that anytime you back the light off, you will have to up its power to compensate.

 For this series, I started off with one blue and one red rim light.
-The main light had no color.
+The main light had no colour.
 To me this just didn't have the neon look I wanted, so I soon switched to two red rim lights and a blue gel on the main light.
 Thankfully this worked for me this time around.
-However, putting a color gel on your main light is not always a good idea, especially if it's a fairly saturated color.
+However, putting a colour gel on your main light is not always a good idea, especially if it's a fairly saturated colour.
 People will tend to look like aliens very fast in most cases.
 Just be aware of what kind of look you're trying to create before you go sticking gels on all your lights just for the heck of it.